nebelorz/New-World-Auto-Fishing/README.md

 You'll need Python3 to run.

 The images have been taken with a 1920*1080 resolution, so you should use the same resolution to avoid any errors.

+The keystrokes are set to default, which are the following:
+> E -> Use
+> R -> Repair
+> TAB -> Inventory
+> leftALT -> Lock the camera
+> F3 -> Switch to "fishing stance"

 ### Configure